 What The Sato Project Does: The Sato Project exists to rescue abused and/or abandoned dogs from Puerto Rico.
 The group works primarily in the town of Yubacoa and the area known as Dead Dog Beach.
 This is a desolate area and a primary dumping ground for dogs.
-The Sato Project deals with some of the worst abuse and abandonment found anywhere in the world, and its tasks are mighty.
+The Sato Project deals with some of the worst abuse and abandonment in the world, and its tasks are mighty.
 Among the Project’s many responsibilities are:

-- Caring for the dogs at Dead Dog Beach: Since Hurricane Maria, the beach has become the headquarter location for FEMA and Homeland Security, both of which have agreed to partner with The Sato Project to keep them up to date on the appearances of new dogs.
+- Caring for the dogs at Dead Dog Beach: Since Hurricane Maria, the beach has become the headquarter location for FEMA and Homeland Security, both of which have agreed to partner with The Sato Project to keep them up-to-date on the appearances of new dogs.
 Still, The Sato Project remains the dogs’ only source for food, fresh water, and love.

 - Fulfilling Any and All Veterinary Needs: The Sato Project works with an incredible team of veterinarians to provide both preventative and emergency care for Puerto Rico’s dogs.
 A “healthy” dog is spayed or neutered, while a sick dog receives any medical treatment required.

 - Transport to the United States: Adoptable dogs are transported from Puerto Rico to either JFK or Newark, where they are met by fosters, rescue groups, and adopters.

 Donations: The Sato Project is dedicated for life to each and every dog it rescues.
 The Project spends an average of $1,200 on each dog, not including flights to the United States.
 More than 2,700 dogs have been saved by The Sato Project since 2011.
 This is thanks to the generous donors who support the difficult work the Project does.
 To make a one-time or recurring donation, follow the link here.